 This belief in Indian teams is reflected in third-party offerings, including all established betting sites.
-Now, the best sports betting sites in India, as rated and reviewed by Asia Bet, offer a range of future and in-play cricket markets.
+Now, the best sports betting sites in India, offer a range of future and in-play cricket markets.
 Cricket is so popular in the country that any betting site that wants to appeal to the audience has to offer comprehensive betting markets on the sport.
 They also provide a variety of welcome bonuses to attract new customers.

 The Indian Premier League has only just completed its 13th campaign, and yet, it already attracts the best players in the world, while continuing to grow each year.
 Back in 2015, the IPL season was already contributing around £15 million to India’s GDP (Gross Domestic Product).
 The 2020 edition showcased further growth, with its TV viewership seeing a 23 percent raise to a colossal 31.57 million people.
 Such is the popularity of cricket in India.

 Although the sport does feature throughout the ancient history of India, it wasn’t until recently that kabaddi started to grow as a truly mainstream sport in the country.
 Interest was on the rise in the late 20th Century, but following the 2006 Asian Games, kabaddi shot up in popularity, leading to the formation of a professional league.